erkam-dev/phone-mirroring/README.md

 ### Notes
 I put some configurations for scrcpy in the application file.
 For example:
 - When you run the program without connecting any Android device, you will get an error dialog. (scrcpy does not normally include this)
 - The phone screen will be turned off and the phone will not be locked with a timeout when the app is started.
-You can override this with locking your phone and unlocking it again, when the app is running.
+You can override this with locking your phone and unlocking it again, while the app is running.